charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 One of the main goal, or perhaps the most important goal in clprolf, is to ease writing programs.
 Programming is an interweaving of design problems and algorithmic problems.
 Clprolf not only supports you for the design of your system but for the algorithms inside too.

+### Is Clprolf Object-Oriented?

+Clprolf is not an Object-Oriented Programming (OOP) language.
+It does not use traditional OOP objects directly.
+Instead, it defines specific basic components for objects and interfaces.

+However, Clprolf remains fully compatible with OOP and relies on OOP objects for code generation when needed.

+In Java or C++, you can keep thinking in OOP.
+In Clprolf, you can't, and that's normal.
+Clprolf is not OOP.

 ### A SUPERSET OF JAVA
 It is a superset to the Java language.
 It adds keywords that replace some java keywords like 'class', 'interface', and it adds some keywords like 'with_compat', or 'underst'.